alexandrosraikos/woocommerce-biz-courier-logistics/README.md

 Save your Biz Courier credentials into _Dashboard > WooCommerce > Settings > Biz Courier_.

+_Note: Consult Biz Courier for your shipping country's list of inaccessible areas._

 ### Send Shipments

 The fastest way to submit your shipment to Biz Courier, straight from the WordPress Dashboard.
 At each order page, you can click on _Send shipment._

-_NOTE: You need to synchronize your stock levels first._
+_Note: You need to synchronize your stock levels first._

 ### Track Shipments